rojarsmith/TrayToolbar/README.md

 - Path - the folder which you want to be a menu.
 - Depth - the maxima scan depth of nested folder.
 It is recommended not to exceed 5.
+- Icon - switch display the icon beside of item.

 ![options.png](img/options.png)